Everyone has a story arc — the life we show, and the motivations we don’t. Secret dreams. Emotional debts. Celebrated wins and unnoticed moments.

 I picked a few beads I like and started making patterns, then repeating them.
 This is the result of one of my first bead embroidery efforts.

-We have a family tradition called Donut Sunday.
+When our kids were little, we had a family tradition called Donut Sunday.

 This stocking is another homage to our family tradition, Donut Sunday.
 This is Ruth taking the first bite of her pink donut.